 Not all states allow you to stack insurance coverage limits.
 But some states do allow or even require it.
 Here are the states that allow stacking under one policy:

 - New Hampshire

 A multi-car insurance policy is where you insure more than one of your vehicles under the same policy.
 These cars usually need to be part of the same household for them to be one policy.
 Combining policies in no way limits the coverages available for each vehicle.
 You should be able to have the same types as a single-car policy.

 However, some car insurance coverages are vehicle-specific and need individual limits.
 On the other hand, some limits will match or share for all of your vehicles.
 Here are the coverages that share policy limits:

 - Personal injury protection

 - Rental coverage

-Now, here’s a list of the coverages that you can have with a multi-car policy, but at different limits:
+Now, here’s a list of the coverages that allow you to adjust limits as you see fit:

-Most people prefer full coverage policies with liability, collision, and comprehensive at a minimum.
-Those who opt for higher levels of coverage could see the most savings.
+Most people prefer full-coverage policies with liability, collision, and comprehensive at a minimum.
+Those who opt for higher levels of protection see the most savings.